axvr/axvr.io/docs/organisation/index.md

-<title>Organisation systems</title>
+<title>Organisational systems</title>

 [\<-- back](../)

-# Organisation systems
+# Organisational systems

-This is where you can find various organisation systems I have designed over the years.
+This is where you can find various organisational systems I have designed.

 - [Issue tracker labelling](issues).
 - [Bookmarking system](bookmarks).